Jonathan2251/lbd/source/funccall.rst

-This example code of exception handler implementation can get frame, return and call exception handler by call __builtin_xxx in clang in C language, without introduces any assembly instruction.
+This example code of exception handler implementation can get frame, return and call exception handler by call __builtin_xxx in clang in C language, without introducing any assembly instruction.
-And this example can be verified in the Chapter "Cpu0 ELF linker" of my the other book "llvm tool chain for Cpu0" [#cpu0lld]_.
+And this example can be verified in the Chapter "Cpu0 ELF linker" of the other book "llvm tool chain for Cpu0" [#cpu0lld]_.
-Through checking global variable, exceptionOccur, is true or false, whether the control flow to exception_handler() or not can be identified.
+Through examining global variable, exceptionOccur, is true or false, program will set the control flow to exception_handler() or not to correctly.

 eh.dwarf intrinsic